krbnite/krbnite.github.io/_in_progress/WTF-is-a-Marginal-Structural-Model.md

 Machine learning models are great, right?!

-Obviously a set up: the answer is "it depends."
-Sure, ML techniques can be superb if your focus is on the attaining highly accurate classification and prediction models.
+Obviously, that's a set up: the answer is "it depends."
+Sure, ML techniques are great if your focus is on
+attaining highly accurate classification and prediction models.
+But that's not always the goal, or at the least -- not always the only goal.

 Prediction is useful, for example, when wanting to know whether it will rain tomorrow.
 If rain is predicted, you'll bring an umbrella to work.
-Whether you bring an umbrella to work or not will have no effect on if it actually rains.
-If the model is a good model, it likely will rain, thus further validating that the model makes good predictions.
+Importantly, whether you bring an umbrella to work will have no effect on whether or not it actually rains.

-However, what if you want to predict whether or not your flower garden is going to shrivel an die over the next week, and the weather forecast calls for all hot, dry, sunny days?
-In this case, your model might warn you that your flowers will die this week, in which case you will likely go out to water them, in which case your flowers likely will not shrivel and die...

-Question:  How to measure success for a model that intends to undo its own predictions?
+However, maybe you're not interested in the weather forecast as an endpoint, but as an input variable: you really want to know the chance that your flower garden shrivels and dies over the next week.
+The forecast calls for all hot, dry, sunny days -- and your model says chances are high!
+With this information, you make sure the sprinklers are working so the flower get watered throughout the week, in which case your flowers likely will not shrivel and die...
+In this case, your goal is still to have a model that makes great predictions, and again those predictions are used to suggest an action or intervention -- but the outcome is changed!
+Your intervention increases the likelihood that the flowers will live, despite the model's prediction.

-That is, metrics used on validation and test sets at time of model building will no longer be meaningful once interventions occur.
+Question:  How does one measure success for a model that intends to undo its own predictions?
+That is, metrics used when training and validating the model will no longer be meaningful once interventions occur.
+At least if those interventions are not properly accounted for!

+Anyway, hopefully I motivated it enough...

-Welcome to marginal structural models!
+Welcome to the world of marginal structural models!

+# Marginal structural what?
+Actually, it would have been more accurate to say, "Welcome to the world of causal inference!", but I actually didn't know that until I began exploring MSMs -- and what comes below are some introductory notes I took while doing so.

+Let's proceed!

 "Marginal structural models are a multi-step estimation procedure designed to control for the effect of confounding variables that change over time, and are affected by previous treatment."